Stuckya/pi-plates-java/readme.md

 # Pi Plates library
-A library to interact with Pi-Plates from Java.
+A library to interact with Pi-Plates using Java.

-Pi-Plates are a family of stackable and interchangeable add-on circuit boards that allow you to interact with the outside world using your Raspberry Pi (http://www.pi-plates.com)
+Pi-Plates are a family of stackable and interchangeable add-on circuit boards that allow you to interact with the outside world using your Raspberry Pi (http://www.pi-plates.com).

 ### Requirements
 Since this code uses the Pi4J library to control GPIO pins and the SPI bus, which interacts directly with the SoC's registers, your code **must** run as root for now.